Skip to main content Skip to footer

 Measles

-People can become infected if they breathe the contaminated air or touch the infected surface, then touch their eyes, nose or mouth.
+People who are not immune to measles can become infected if they breathe the contaminated air or touch the contaminated surface, then touch their eyes, nose or mouth.
+See below for more information on immunity and vaccination.

 Many people recover from measles within two to three weeks, but measles can cause complications like pneumonia, ear infections, diarrhea, hearing loss, brain swelling (encephalitis), seizures, or, rarely, death.